IPA.CONF(5) IPA.CONF(5)

 In this example ipa(8) does not know how to get ipactl(8)'s control

 messages credentials.
-We allow user and group to write commands to the
+User and group are allowed to send commands to

-socket (this is controlled by access permissions of the socket).
-It is
+the socket (this is controlled by access permissions of the socket).

-impossible to allow other users to write to the socket for security
+It is impossible to allow other users to write to the socket for secu-

 Example 2: